denisw160/AnsibleRepository/README.md

  - rancher
  	- Deploy Rancher on port 9000.
  - eclipse-che
- 	- Running cloud development on port 8080
+ 	- Running cloud development on port 8080 - do not install other applications with open ports.

 ## Variables